rob0t7/lcbodelivery/README.md

 ## How to Run

   1. Checkout project
+  2. Replace Stripe Tokens (search for 'REPLACEME')
-  2. run "npm install"
+  3. run "npm install"
-  3. run the app "npm start"
+  4. run the app "npm start"
-  4. open your browser to "http://localhost:3000"
+  5. open your browser to "http://localhost:3000"

 ## Debugging